blueheron786/gba-studio/README.md

 # GBA Studio

-- GBA Studio Copyright (c) 2024 Chris Maltby, released under the [MIT license](https://opensource.org/licenses/MIT).
+- GBA Studio Copyright (c) 2025 Blue Heron, also released under the MIT license.
-- GBA Studio Copyright (c) 2025 Blue Heron, also released under the MIT license. g/bxerKnc)
+- GB Studio Copyright (c) 2024 Chris Maltby, released under the [MIT license](https://opensource.org/licenses/MIT). g/bxerKnc)

 GBA Studio is an experimental fork of GBA Studio that's tailored for GBA game development.
 Like the original, GBA Studio aims to provide a quick and easy way to use retro adventure game creator for Game Boy Advance, available for Mac, Linux and Windows.

+## ⚠️ Maintainers Wanted ⚠️

+This project is a prototype.
+I'm not a JS/TS expert, nor a GBA ROM expert.
+If you can take over where I've left off, please let me know.

 ## Features